Demystifying Misconceptions in Social Bots Research

 In conclusion, should we fail to respect our moral obligation, we would produce \textit{biased and unreliable research}, further worsening the problems that currently undermine the credibility of our field~\citep{west2021misinformation,altay2023misinformation}.
-In a 2019 piece published in \textit{Science}, Derek Ruths compared contrasting findings about social bots, commenting that ``research on misinformation has come to resemble the very thing it studies''~\citep{ruths2019misinformation}.
+In a 2019 piece published in \textit{Science}, Derek Ruths compared contrasting findings about social bots, commenting that «research on misinformation has come to resemble the very thing it studies»~\citep{ruths2019misinformation}.
 It is our moral responsibility to reverse this fatal course.
-This can only be achieved via responsible research that fosters nuanced, unbiased, and balanced viewpoints.
-This article aims to make a contribution in this direction by debunking common fallacious arguments adopted by both proponents and opponents of social bots research, as well as providing indications on the correct methodologies and sound directions for future research in the field.
+This can only be achieved via responsible research that fosters nuanced, unbiased, and balanced viewpoints, and by a review process that adheres to the same principles.
+This article aims to make a contribution in this direction by debunking common fallacious arguments adopted by both proponents and opponents of social bots research, as well as providing directions toward sound methodologies for future research in the field.